Pricing Research

 Price Elasticity

-Some businesses and brands are very responsive to price changes (these are referred to as “elastic” or “highly elastic”).
-Other brands see little variation in sales as prices change (these are described as “inelastic”).
+Businesses and brands whose sales are very responsive to price changes (these are referred to as “elastic” or “highly elastic”).
+Brands that see little variation in sales as prices change (these are described as “inelastic”).
 The goal of all marketing is to move brands toward inelastic pricing power.
-That’s why Decision Analyst approaches pricing strategy from a holistic, all-inclusive perspective.
-How do we manipulate all of the non-price variables so that a given brand becomes more inelastic in response to price changes?
+Decision Analyst approaches pricing strategy from a holistic, all-inclusive perspective to answer the question, "How do we manipulate all of the non-price variables so that a given brand becomes more inelastic in response to price changes?"

 DecisionSimulator™